 The Ashland University Net Price Calculator will help you estimate your out-of-pocket costs as well as provide an estimate of financial aid for your upcoming year.
 Incoming freshmen and transfer students can be financially prepared to begin your college education.

 First-year students will need your high school GPA and your ACT score.
 Transfer students will need their cumulative college GPA and college credit hours accrued.

 Please note that this is an estimate; its result is formulated from the information provided.
 You will receive an official offer once your FAFSA and all required documentation are received.

 Financial Aid For Your Student Type

 To receive your financial aid in a timely manner, please complete these steps:

 Review Financial Aid Offer — Review your offer on Self-Service.
 All prospective and current students will be notified in their AU email that their Financial Aid Offer is available.
 Check your Ashland University email account frequently for revised offers and important notices from the Financial Aid Office.

 Financial Aid on Your Bill

 The billing statement shows your actual charges for one semester, less any financial aid that has been credited to your account and what you owe.
-If there is a discrepancy between your estimated cost from the financial aid offer letter and what you are being billed, some reasons could be:
+Certain situations may impact the ability for financial aid to apply to your billing statement.
+Reasons include:

 - Federal grants and loans do not get credited to your account until 10 days before your first class of the semester begins.

 - The Financial Aid Office may be waiting on requested documents, such as verification and/or tax returns, and some of your financial aid is on may be on hold awaiting document completion.until those forms are returned.